djzevenbergen/HairSalon/README.md

 1. User is presented with a homepage, and given the option to see go to the Stylists page
   * Input: "Go to vendors page"
   * Output: "/Stylists"
-2. User can create a new Vendor
+2. User can create a new Stylist
-  * Input: "create new Vendor"
+  * Input: "create new Stylist"
-  * Output: "/vendors/new"
+  * Output: "/stylists/create
-3. User fills out Vendor form and is redirected to now populated Vendors page
+3. User fills out stylist form and is redirected to now populated stylists page
-  * Input: "Jane's Cafe" "located downtown. usually orders every 3 days" "submit vendor"
+  * Input: "Jan" "Janison" "5555555555" "add stylist"
-  * Output: "/vendors" "Janes's Cafe"
+  * Output: "/stylists/index" "Jan Janison"
-4. User can click on a Vendor to see details incl. all orders by that Vendor and the Vendor's description
+4. User can click on a Stylist to see details incl. all orders clients that that stylist has
-  * Input: "Click 'Jane's cafe'"
+  * Input: "Click 'Jan Janison'"
-  * Output: "Jane's Cafe"
+  * Output: "Jan Janison Details"
-            "Located downtown. usually orders every 3 days" "Orders:"
+            "First Name: Jan"
+            "Last Name: Janison"
+            "Phone Number: 5555555555"
+            "Client List"
-            "No Orders Yet"
+            "No clients yet!"
-            "Add Order?"
+            "Add client"
+            "Edit Stylist"
+            "Delete Stylist"
+            "Back to List"
-5. User can click Add Order on a specific Vendor's page
+5. User can click Add Client on that stylist's page
-  * Input: "Add Order"
+  * Input: "Add Client"
-  * Output: "/vendors/{id}/orders/new"
+  * Output: "/clients/create"
-6. User fills out a form and is redirected to the Vendor that they were working on
+6. User fills out a Client form and is then redirecte to the Stylist's page to whom that client was added"
-  * Input: "Croissants" "Wants these croissants slightly underdone" "40" "$80.00" "5/25/2020"
+  * Input: "Jim" "Johnson" "2222222222" "Jan" "add client"
+  * Output: "/vendors/details/{jan's id}"

+7. User can search for clients or stylists by first or last name
+  * Input: "jim" "clients" "search by first name" "search"
+  * Output: "Jim Johnson"

+8. User can click on clients for more details on either the Stylist's details page or from the search
+  * Input: "click jim johnson"
-  * Output: "/vendors/{id}"
+  * Output: "Client Details"
+            "First Name: Jim"
+            "Last Name: Johnson"
+            "Phone Number: 2222222222"
+            "Stylist: Jan"
+            "edit client"
+            "delete this client"
+            "back to stylist"

 ## Support
 _Open an issue_